Deepknowledge-US/TAL-IA/README.md

 The research associated with this project was also supported by grants from NVIDIA and used an A100 GPU donated by the NVIDIA HW Grant awarded to our colleague Miguel A. Martinez-del-Amor.

-We would like to specially thank the following team members for their work:
+We would like to especially thank the following team members for their work:
 - Macarena Vilches Suárez
 - José Antonio Rodríguez Gallego
 - José Morera Figueroa